This is why Jordan Willis was spotted at Sunderland in Academy of Light video

-This is why ex-Coventry City defender Jordan Willis was spotted at Sunderland in revealing video
+Sunderland AFC news: Why ex-Coventry City defender Jordan Willis was spotted in revealing video

 Ex-Coventry City defender Jordan Willis is continuing his recovery from a serious knee injury at Sunderland